mohamed-tayeh/moh-words/README.md

   Aliases: `!wordsapi`.
 - `!define word`: Find the definition of `word` using the [Free dictionary API](https://dictionaryapi.dev/).
-- `!anagram word`: Find anagrams of `word` using the the custom database I made.
+- `!anagram word`: Find anagrams of `word` using the custom database I made.
   Aliases: `!anagrams`.